Shopify/shopify-api-js/docs/migrating-to-v6.md

    </div>

-1. `Shopify.Auth.validateAuthCallback()` is now `shopify.auth.callback()`, it now takes an object with an `isOnline` value, but the `query` argument is no longer necessary - it will be read from the request.
+1. `Shopify.Auth.validateAuthCallback()` is now `shopify.auth.callback()`, it now takes an object with the request and response, but the `query` argument is no longer necessary - it will be read from the request.
 This method will set the appropriate response headers.

-   See [Access modes](https://shopify.dev/apps/auth/oauth/access-modes) for more details regarding how to use the `isOnline` parameter.

    <div>Before